 Also referred to as sages, Salvia products are of many types and originate from various parts of the world.
 Most salvias are native to North and Central America.
-However, some come from other parts of the world or have originated from there.
-In this article, we will look at some salvias you probably didn’t know created from various parts of Asia.
+However, some come from other parts of the world or originated there.
+This article will look at salvias you probably didn’t know were created in various parts of Asia.
 Although most salvias are manufactured, packaged, and distributed by countries outside Asia, it is essential to understand that the original herb was discovered in Asia.

 1. Salvia Miltiorrhiza Salvia Products

-This Chinese salvia species has been hailed for its high potency as far as managing heart conditions is concerned.
+This Chinese salvia species has been hailed for its high potency in managing heart conditions.
 Also known as Danshen locally, the Chinese traditionally used this salvia species to treat various medical conditions.
 Today the herb is subject to several types of research to determine its effectiveness in treating cardiovascular diseases.
-Nevertheless, Salvia Miltiorrhiza is being used to improve blood circulation in some Asian countries.
+Nevertheless, Salvia Miltiorrhiza improves blood circulation in some Asian countries.

 ALSO READ:: Top 3 Best Hallucinogenic Herbs for Valentine’s Day